popzelife/libft-test/README.md

 If you enter no argument, everything will be debbug.
  * *'exit'* ; tape exit to go back to normal mode.
 * **help** = show this help file

+### TO DO:
+Few things left to do!
+* Need bonus test functions
+* The debugging mode...